tom-seddon/RemapApplicationKey/README.md

 It's intended for use in your login items list, so that it runs when you log in.
 Once run, the effect persists until you reboot.

-Requires Mac OS X Sierra.
+Requires Mac OS X Sierra or later.

 # Why